hackergrrl/wisdom/README.md

 # wisdom

 Some bits of wisdom--much of it about programming; much of it about software engineering and NodeJS--that I've collected and wanted to keep somewhere.

+Have suggested reading?
+Open an issue! :tada:

 ## success